dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.
-I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems.
-Guided by and collbrating with the pioneers, e.g.,
+I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems, Guided by, and collbrating with, pioneers in the field, including
-@Ken Birman, @Danny Dolev, @Rick Schlichting, @Michael Melliar-Smith, @Louis Moser, @Robbert van Rennesse, @Yair Amir, @Idit Keidar, distributed middleware systems like Isis, Psync, Trans, Total and Transis, were designed for high-throughput by building consensus over causal message ordering.
+@Ken Birman, @Danny Dolev, @Rick Schlichting, @Michael Melliar-Smith, @Louis Moser, @Robbert van Rennesse, @Yair Amir, @Idit Keidar.
+The distributed middleware systems  of that time, e.g., Isis, Psync, Trans, Total and Transis, were designed for high-throughput by building consensus over causal message ordering (!).

-Recent interest in scaling blockchains is rekindling interest in this approach carrying with emphasis on Byzantine fault tolerance, e.g., in systems like
+Recent interest in scaling blockchains is rekindling interest in this approach, but with emphasis on Byzantine fault tolerance, e.g., in systems like
 [HashGraph](https://hedera.com/hh_whitepaper_v2.1-20200815.pdf),
 [Narwal](),
 [DAG-rider](),
 [Bullshark](https://arxiv.org/abs/2201.05677"), and
 [Sui]().

-In this post, I will first explain the notion of a reliable, causal broadcast Transport.
+In this post, I will first explain the notion of **DAG Trans**, a reliable, causal broadcast transport that shares a DAG among parties.
-I will then demonstrate an extremely simple, one-round BFT Consensus using the causal Transport that I will name Fin.
+I will then demonstrate the utility of DAG Trans through **Fin**, an extremely simple, one-phase BFT Consensus for the partial synchrony model.
-To do this, Fin only requires that the Transport exposes an API `setInfo(v)`, embedding a value v (presumably of interest to the Consensus protocol) inside future transmissions.

-I will finish with a note on emerging DAG-riding solutions.
+I will finish with a note on emerging **DAG Trans riding** BFT Consensus solutions.

+The advant of DAG Trans is that parties can emit messages carrying useful payloads (e.g., transactions), in principle throttled only by network capacity.
+There is no question that software modularity is advantageous, since it removes the Consensus protocol from the critical path of communication.
+DAG Trans appends to messages only small headers carrying references to previous messages.
-There is no question that software modularity is advantageous, though most of these solutions do not rely on a DAG in a black-box manner.
+Additionally, most solutions do not rely on DAG Trans in a pure black-box manner.

-For example, randomized consensus protocols like DAG-rider and Tusk inject into the DAG coin-tosses from the consensus protocol.
+For example, randomized consensus protocols, e.g., DAG-rider and Tusk, inject into the DAG coin-tosses from the consensus protocol.
-Protocols like Bullshark control message emissions according the consensus protocol round timers in order to ensure progress during periods of synchrony.
+Protocols for the partial synchrony model, e.g., Bullshark, delay message transmissions by the transport according to consensus protocol round timers, in order to ensure progress during periods of synchrony.
+The randomized Consensus protocol described in the original Hashgraph whitepaper does use the DAG in a pure manner, but it is too slow.
+Real life Hashgraph deployments must inject coin tosses to advance quickly during periods of asynchrony, (Say something about the pioneering work in Total?
+ToTo?)

 In other words, rarely is the case that [all you need is a DAG](https://arxiv.org/abs/2102.08325).
-Like Bullshark, Fin is not a black-box solution, it controls message emissions according to round timers.

-Pure DAG BFT Consensus solutions exists, that extract consensus passively and autonomously solely based on the DAG structure, with no extra information exchanged.
+To achieve consensus over the DAG Trans, Fin requires only a single API, `setInfo(v)`.
+Messages emitted by the DAG Trans should carry the value `v` in the latest `setInfo(v)` invokation.
+The value `v` is opaque to the DAG Trans and presumably of interest to the Consensus protocol.

-==> Main takeaway: By separating the task of reliably disseminating transactions, DAG-based BFT consensus can be made simple and highly performant.
+The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time.

-## Reliable, Causal Broadcast Transport
+## Reliable, Causal Broadcast DAG Trans

 <center>